frrobledo/ReMarkNews/README.md

 ReMarkNews is a Python application that generates daily news digests in PDF or EPUB format, optionally summarizes articles using AI, and sends them to your reMarkable tablet or email.

+This project uses the [PDF2RM.sh](https://www.ucl.ac.uk/~ucecesf/remarkable/) script to send the generated files to the reMarkable tablet using SSH, by preparing the PDF files for the reMarkable tablet.

 ## Features

 - Fetches news articles from RSS feeds